loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

   ) <operand_table>
 ]

-=== Positive fragment
-As specified in @TypesAndValues these fragments are used to create values.
 #show figure: set block(breakable: true)

 #figure(caption: [Compilation scheme for the positive fragment of #ln], positive_compilation_scheme) <compscheme_positive>

-=== Negative fragment
-Once again as specified in @TypesAndValues these fragments are used to destroy values.
 #figure(caption: [Compilation scheme for the negative fragment of #ln], negative_compilation_scheme) <compscheme_negative>

 The astute reader might observe that matching positive and negative fragments "cancel" each other out.
-Linearity enforces that a positive fragment that creates a value, must be matched with a negative fragment at some point, which destroys said value.
+Linearity enforces that a positive fragment that creates a value, must be matched with a negative fragment at some point, which consumes said value.

 === Lambda Compilation <lambdaLifting>
 Lambdas are still in the language even in the the last step before compilation,